greatroboticslab/LlaVAGraph/README.md

 Here is the data needed for running the trainning.
 Specifically, these two files are in the google drive.

-trainingData.json
+trainingData.json;
-zero3.json
+zero3.json;
-the training and testing images.
+the training and testing images

 https://drive.google.com/file/d/1amdSPdiPv1uonQpTGUKBgJOA7TGd3wYy/view?usp=drive_link